ABOUT INDEPENDENT SCHOOLS OF THE YEAR 2020

 The judges will be looking for stories of success which demonstrate how the schools applying for each award have fostered excellence and supported positive student experiences in whichever aspect of school life the award recognises.
 They will be looking for evidence of something special – something uplifting.
 Much of what goes on in independent schools on a day-to-day basis is astonishing in its impact and excellence and the achievements of their students are truly awe-inspiring.

 Success comes in many different forms and guises – from winning national competitions to creating life-changing moments.
 The judges will be open to individual schools’ own interpretation of what represents success for them.
-They will be interested to see how the schools present their stories to demonstrate the achievement of excellence.
-Entries could talk about school life as a whole or focus on individual initiatives or achievements, but they will all need to be underpinned by supporting evidence and explain the positive impact on the wider student experience.
+They will be keen to see how the schools present their stories to demonstrate the achievement of excellence.
+Entries could talk about school life as a whole or focus on individual initiatives or achievements, but they will all need to be underpinned by supporting evidence and demonstrate positive impact.